Martin Parr: Global consumerism, Common Sense (1995–1999)

-Between 1995 and 1999 Parr made the series Common Sense about global consumerism.
+Between 1995 and 1999, Parr made the series Common Sense about global consumerism.
 Common Sense was an exhibition of 350 prints, and a book published in 1999 with 158 images.
 The exhibition was first shown in 1999 and was staged simultaneously in forty-one venues in seventeen countries.
 The pictures depict the minutiae of consumer culture, and are intended to show the ways in which people entertain themselves.
-The photographs were taken with 35 mm ultra-saturated film for its vivid, heightened colours.
+The photographs were taken with 35mm ultra-saturated film for its vivid, heightened colours.